What Does Travel Insurance Cover?

 There are two types of baggage coverage that may be available on a travel insurance policy:

-Baggage loss/damage coverage: If your bags are lost or stolen, you may need to buy all new clothes and supplies.
-This coverage may help reimburse you for your personal items, up to a certain maximum amount, says the III.
+If your bags are lost or stolen, this coverage may help reimburse you for your personal items, like clothes, up to a certain maximum amount, says the III.